Krazete/sgm/README.md

 The [Skullgirls Mobile Fighter Data](https://docs.google.com/spreadsheets/d/1goYXai7QUu4IJp76POP1IWyc2_6fEqEmxt9e74qyIgw) spreadsheet, [created by Raidriar and currently maintained by Takio](https://forum.skullgirlsmobile.com/threads/calculated-fighter-stats.392/), is the origin of the initial version of these formulas.
 I then modified them until the results perfectly matched in-game stats.

-Thanks to bbp, brdv, and qdd for help figuring out how Prestige Ability affects Fighter Score.
+Thanks to bbp, brdv, and qdd for their help in figuring out how Prestige Ability level affects Fighter Score.
+They were the ones to notice that both the initial and final Prestige Ability levels provide bonus boosts.
+And their method of calculating precise Fighter Scores by using Prize Fight scores helped provide the data needed to verify the accuracy of the new formula.

 #### Abilities

-The Signature Ability and Marquee Ability settings allow you to preview fighters' abilities at each ability level.
+The Signature Ability, Marquee Ability, and Prestige Ability settings allow you to preview fighters' abilities at each ability level.
-These settings do not affect the tier, level, or skill tree settings and are not considered in the calculation of fighters' stats.
+These settings do not affect the tier, level, or skill tree settings and are not considered in the calculation of fighters' attack or health stats.

 #### Preset Buttons
-The `X` button sets tier, level, skill tree, signature, and marquee to the minimum level.
+The `X` button sets every option to the minimum level.
-The `Home` button sets tier, level, and skill tree to the minimum level and sets signature and marquee to the maximum level.
+The `Home` button sets every option to the minimum level except for Signature Ability, which is set to the maximum level.
-The `Crown` button sets tier, level, skill tree, signature, and marquee to the maximum level.
+The `Crown` button every option to the maximum level.

 *Your fighter settings are not saved and will be reset on every visit.*

 ### Filter

-All of the filter settings in the game are also on the website.
+All of the filter settings in the game (besides favorite, new, and shiny) are also on the website.
-The filters behave just like they do in the game, except for the tier filters.
+The filters behave just like they do in the game (except for the tier filters, which filter by natural tier rather than evolved tier).
-Filtering by tier filters by natural tier, not by the tier set in the Fighter Settings menu.

 #### Search Box